gopinathpv/File_Browser/README.md

 5. Tried improve filter designs.

 # Changes on server Side
-1. Changed where.name_contains to where.name_contains.toLowerCase() for perfect filtering.
+1. Changed where.name_contains to where.name_contains.toLowerCase() for filtering.
     - (!tmpEntry?.name.toLowerCase().includes(where.name_contains.toLowerCase()))